The Face in a Hospital Bar

 in the form of a pea-green bomber coat on a stool beside me,

-near the hospital where I haven’t suffered,
+near the hospital where I haven’t suffered,or even been born.

 A face worn bluntly into the grandiose defacement.